dettier/sculp/README.md

 * `$presence` Validates value presence.
 Available rule values are `Presence.REQUIRED`, `Presence.OPTIONAL` and `Presence.ABSENT`.
 * `$values` Validates that value is one of provided values.
 Rule value should be an array.
 * `$regexp` Validates that value matches regular expression.
-Rule value should be an string or RegExp.
+Rule value should be a string or RegExp.
 * `$length` Validates length of a value.
 Can be used for strings and arrays.
 Rule value is a number for exact length or an object with `min` and/or `max` properties for providing min and max limits (e.g. `$length : { min : 1, max : 10 }`).
 * `$lengthmin` Validates that value.length >= rule value.
 Can be used for strings and arrays.
 * `$lengthmax` Validates that value.length <= rule value.
 Can be used for strings and arrays.